On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Achievable Rates of OAMP in the Coded LUIS

-We now study a special case of \ref{Sec:area_AMP} when $\bf{x}$ is Gaussian.
-For general signaling, Assumption \ref{Pro:SCP} does not always hold.
-However, in Gaussian signaling, we show that Assumption \ref{Pro:SCP} asymptotically holds.
-In addition, the constrained capacity are reduced to the well-known Gaussian capacity.
+In this subsection, we focus on a special case that $\bf{x}$ is Gaussian.
+Note that the unique fixed point assumption (see Assumption \ref{Pro:SCP}) cannot always be guaranteed for general signaling.
+However, we demonstrate that with Gaussian signaling, Assumption \ref{Pro:SCP} holds asymptotically.
+Furthermore, the existence of a curve-matched code can be verified via superposition-coded modulation (SCM).
+Additionally, the constrained capacity is reduced to the well-known Gaussian capacity.